More winter, Honduras next for US in World Cup qualifier

 “I have a pretty big head, so I don’t think it will really affect the way I head the ball,” star midfielder Weston McKennie said with a laugh during a video interview prior to practice Tuesday at Allianz Field, home of Minnesota United of Major League Soccer.

 Every player on the team, McKennie said, has plenty of experience in cold and rain and the negative effect those conditions have on the feel of the ball.
-The U.S. team asked the FIFA match commissioner if neck gaiters would be allowed for the players and was awaiting word.
+The U.S. team said it was told by the FIFA match commissioner that neck gaiters will be allowed for the players.

 “We’ve played in two cold places previously before this game so I think we’re kind of used to it now,” McKennie said.
 “I think we’ve adapted well, and I think we’ll be prepared.”